Child Support Modification Attorneys Morris County, NJ

 - An increase in the cost of living

 - Loss of employment or reduction in salary

 - The dependent party secured new employment or a raise in income

 - The dependent party remarried or is living with another adult

 - The obligor suffered a serious injury or illness

 - Federal income tax laws have changed

 Keep in mind that these lists are not final, simply the most commonly cited circumstances during child support modification petitions.
-For a better understanding of whether or not your specific circumstances may qualify for either an increase or decrease in your child support obligations, contact our firm to discuss your options in a confidential case assessment.
+For a better understanding of whether or not your specific circumstances may qualify for either an increase or decrease in your child support obligations, contact our firm to discuss your options in a confidential Strategic Planning Session.

 The Child Support Modification Process in Morris County